sergueyarellano/tddpractice/docs/b.part5.md

 ```

-the problem here is that we have to provide an entire payload structure, but we really don't need to do that if we create an abstraction like this
+the problem here is that we have to provide an entire payload structure, but we really don't need to do that if we create an abstraction like this:

 ```js
 setWith('my.path', applyFilters(filters))